KDL-umass/compositional_models_cate/README.md

 # Compositional Models for Estimating Causal Effects
-Repository providing benchmarks and code to reproduce experiments of CLeaR 25 paper: [Compositional Models for Estimating Causal Effects](https://arxiv.org/abs/2406.17714), to appear in Causal Learning and Reasoning Conference, 2025.
+Repository providing benchmarks and code to reproduce experiments of CLeaR'25 paper: [Compositional Models for Estimating Causal Effects](https://arxiv.org/abs/2406.17714), to appear in Causal Learning and Reasoning Conference, 2025.

 **Summary:** We introduce a novel compositional framework to estimate conditional average treatment effects (CATE) for compositional systems with structured units.
 We introduce three novel and realistic evaluation environments to evaluate compositional approaches for causal effect estimation — (1) query execution in relational databases, (2) matrix processing on different types of computer hardware, and (3) simulated manufacturing assembly line data based on a realistic simulator.
 We provide data and code to generate data from the three benchmarks and synthetic data used in the paper.
 We find that the compositional approach provides accurate causal effect estimation for structured units, increased sample efficiency, improved overlap between treatment and control groups, and compositional generalization to units with unseen combinations of components.